 Survive Freelance Article Writing

-Edited by Nerissa Avisado, Robbi, Lynn, Anonymous and 3 others
+Edited by Nerissa Avisado, Robbi, Lynn, Jonathan and 2 others

 A person engaged in freelance article writing is someone who earns a living by writing on either full-time or part-time basis.
 A freelance writer may also be writing for fun or for the purpose of building up an impressive portfolio showcasing his writing skill.
 Whatever angle it is looked at, a freelancer writes without being committed to any single company or entity, but rather operates as an independent business or contractor.